 Until 1999, Kodak had a share of 27% in the US digital market, but despite the market share and position, Kodak was losing $60 for every camera it sold in 2001.
-Kodak was used to earning really high-profit margin on its films, and in comparison, the margins in consumer electronics hardware market were much smaller (Gross, 2012).
+Kodak was used to earning really high-profit margins on its films, and in comparison, the margins in the consumer electronics hardware market were much smaller (Gross, 2012).

-Eventually, Kodak executive’s mindset of razor-blade strategy forced them to focus on other consumables rather than the electronic device itself.
+Eventually, Kodak executives’ mindset of razor-blade strategy forced them to focus on other consumables rather than the electronic device itself.

 2.0 Sustaining and Disruptive Innovation at Kodak

 Photography giant Kodak was undoubtedly an innovative company that made photography accessible and affordable to the general mass.
-The fact that company dies because they do not respond to the disruptive changes in its marketplace just doesn’t apply to Kodak (Anthony, 2012).
+The fact that a company dies because they do not respond to the disruptive changes in its marketplace just doesn’t apply to Kodak (Anthony, 2012).

-How could a company that invented the digital camera, invested heavily in digital imaging and bought websites like photo sharing site Ofoto, be liable to succumb to a digital revolution?
+How could a company that invented the digital camera, invested heavily in digital imaging and bought websites like photo-sharing site Ofoto, be liable to succumb to a digital revolution?

 Perhaps, it was a different challenge for Kodak and as cited by The Economist (2012) Clayton Christensen, believes that the problem was fundamental and Kodak faced an enormous challenge with a significant shift that couldn’t be met with existing technology.

 Indeed Kodak saw a massive transformation in the industry, first with digital cameras and second with camera-enabled smartphones.
-To analyse what happened with Kodak with change and innovation let’s use the Clayton Christensen’s theory of ‘sustaining and disruptive innovation’ as a framework for our further analysis.
+To analyse what happened with Kodak with change and innovation let’s use Clayton Christensen’s theory of ‘sustaining and disruptive innovation’ as a framework for our further analysis.

 Companies need to innovate with their products and services to be competitive in the marketplace (PwC, 2012).
-Clayton Christensen’s theory of ‘sustaining and disruptive innovation’ is one of the most popular theories to understand how innovative new entrants beat the long standing successful companies like Kodak.
+Clayton Christensen’s theory of ‘sustaining and disruptive innovation’ is one of the most popular theories to understand how innovative new entrants beat the long-standing successful companies like Kodak.

 Christensen (1997) in his popular book The Innovator’s Dilemma, distinguishes two types of innovation i.e. sustaining, and disruptive innovation.
 Interestingly, Kodak has been through both types of innovation and couldn’t withstand the disruptive innovation of digital imaging after 1975.

-Sustaining Innovation is based on developing current technologies that in overall improve the performance of established products being either of radical character or of an incremental nature.
+Sustaining Innovation is based on developing current technologies that overall improve the performance of established products being either of radical character or of an incremental nature.
 In contrast, “disruptive” innovation introduces new products or services that may not be standard as of currently available products but with other dimensions such as simpler, convenient, cheaper and accessible (Christensen, 1997).

 Kodak with its introduction of film rolls was “disruptive” as the company made photography much easier and affordable to the masses.
 Kodak kept on improving their performance of black-and-white film rolls to better films, in colour and of high quality, all of which were sustaining innovation for the company.